-- BY MAIL- Download the printable USPS change of address form (PS form 3575).
-Print out the COA form and follow the detailed instructions to fill it out correctly.
-Buy first-class postage and mail the filled form to POSTMASTER, United States Postal Service.
+- By mail – Download the printable USPS Change of Address form (PS Form 3575) from the USPS website.
+Print the form and carefully complete it according to the instructions provided.
+Purchase first-class postage and mail the filled form to the address indicated for the POSTMASTER at your local United States Postal Service.

 We strongly recommend filing your change of address form 2 weeks prior to your move.
 It typically takes the USPS between 7-12 business days to process mail forwarding requests.